I’ve been working on an App that requires me to download PDF files, store it, and to view it. To accomplish the task, there are three main topics:

 .isExcludedFromBackup = true.
 During App review, if Apple finds out that unneeded files being backed up in iTines, it’s likely the App will be rejected.

-- Documents is the location to store downloaded files.
+- Caches (not Documents) is the location to store downloaded files.

-Hence, the next step is to copy the file from tmp to Documents.
+Hence, the next step is to copy the file from tmp to Cache.
 I’ve done this by:

 - extracting the original pdf name,